aida-ugent/fairret/README.md

 [![Static Badge](https://img.shields.io/badge/Original%20Paper-00a0ff)](https://openreview.net/pdf?id=NnyD0Rjx2B)
 <img src="./docs/source/_static/fairret.png" height="300" align="right">

-The goal of fairret is to serve as an open-source library for measuring and mitigating statistical fairness in PyTorch models.
+The goal of fairret is to serve as an open-source library for measuring and pursuing statistical fairness in PyTorch models.

 The library is designed to be
 1. *flexible* in how fairness is defined and pursued.